 When we drink a glass of water from the tap we have little idea of what else is dissolved in it.

 Czech scientists have found that levels of meth are really quite high and have been testing how brown trout respond to the levels of drug-addled water found in many of riverine systems.
 They love it apparently.

 Do drugs also find their way into our reticulation?
 Just how safe is our drinking water?

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 How safe is our drinking water is a question we should all be asking.

 Many people do not drink any water these days in the Western world and that is part of the vexing question.
-On the other hand the added sugar and chemical sweeteners are even more dangerous for our well-being than the chlorine and even perhaps the THMs.
+On the other hand the added sugar and artificial sweeteners are even more dangerous for our well-being than the other toxic chemicals.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,